Business in Kinshasa (Democratic Republic of the Congo)

 - Kinshasa Oil and Gas University (IPG)

-Universities in the Democratic Republic of the Congo
+Universities in the DR Congo

 The Francophone University Agency (AUF)